elsayed-lab/utr_analysis/README.md

 - Genome sequence (fasta)
 - Genome annotation including CDS coordinates (gff)
 - Spliced leader sequence (for 5'UTR/SL analysis)
+- [Optional] Genome sequen for a second species that is not of interest but may be used to filter out reads, e.g. in a mixed transcriptome study (fasta)
+- [Optional] A GFF containing addition ORFs outside of the primary genome annotations to be included when assigning acceptor sites.

 ## Goals